timebertt/kubernetes-controller-sharding/docs/implement-sharding.md

 - acknowledge object movements during rebalancing: remove the drain and shard label when the drain label is set and stop reconciling the object

 [`pkg/shard`](../pkg/shard) contains reusable reference implementations for these aspects.
-[`cmd/shard`](../cmd/shard) serves as an example shard implementation that shows how to put the pieces together in controllers based on [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime).
+[`cmd/checksum-controller`](../cmd/checksum-controller) serves as an example implementation for sharded controllers that shows how to put the pieces together in controllers based on [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime).
 However, sharding can also be implemented in controllers that don't use controller-runtime or that are written in another programming language than Go.

 The following sections outline the exact requirements that a sharded controller needs to fulfill and then show how to implement them in controllers based on controller-runtime.